EXPLORE THE SPANISH PYRENEES AND THE VAL D’ARAN

 La Seu d’Urgell

-La Seu d’Urgell is the perfect base to explore the Spanish Pyrenees.
+La Seu d’Urgell is the a good central base to explore the Spanish Pyrenees.
 Perfect hilltop tops, towering mountains, roaring rivers and scenic roads.

 But the old quarter is cool too, with peeps living here since pre-Roman times under dark covered stone passageways and restaurants.
 The big Romanesque cathedral in the middle of town is know for its oldness and Romanesqueness.